 4. Download Entertainment on Devices Before You Leave

 If you are bringing any devices to use during your travels, be sure to download any movies or tv shows before you leave and make sure to charge them fully.
-Many different entertainment apps now have options for downloading like Netflix, Prime, and Disney+, so take advantage of them and be sure you have enough space available.
+Many different entertainment apps now have options for downloading, like Netflix, Prime, and Disney+, so take advantage of them and be sure you have enough space available.

 You can also download a new game that your child has been asking about playing, which will help keep them entertained.
-It will also get excited about the trip and help them endure the long travel days.
+It will also get them excited about the trip and help them endure the long travel days.

 5. Bring Coloring Books, Crayons, and Puzzles